zirpins/beautiful-jekyll/program.md

 ## Accepted Papers

-The 2017 WESOA workshop has attracted a large variety of high-quality submissions.
+WESOACS 2017 has attracted a large variety of high-quality submissions.
 From these the program committee has selected an exiting selection of papers (alphabeticaly ordered):

 - *Delgado, Andrea; González, Laura; Calegari, Daniel*
 Instituto de Computación, Facultad de Ingeniería, Uruguay